patriciatran/amr-ecoevo/README.md

 condor_submit combined_fasta.sub
 ```

-This will create a file named `all_samples_renamed_scaffolds_proteins.faa` in your staging folder.
+If you run this script, this will create a file named `all_samples_renamed_scaffolds_proteins.faa` in your staging folder.

 6. Perform HMM search

 The repo already comes with a file called `sample_hmm_combinations.csv` that will be used in the `queue` statement of the submit file.
 This will perform of HMM search of all the AMRFinder genes against all your metagenomic assemblies.
 Note, this only uses 2CPU.
 Even on a large file (e.g. 82GB) the search is relatively quick.
 Increasing beyond 2CPU does not improve performance (see hmmer documentation)